The Healing Properties of Coconut Oil

 Cooking with coconut oil is also a great choice since it has a higher smoke point than other oils—meaning it will stay stable at higher temperatures.

-Coconut oil is also an excellent at-home remedy for improving hair and skin.
+Coconut oil is also an excellent at-home remedy for improving hair growth and skin condition.
 It is an excellent moisturizer and deep hair conditioner as it helps strengthen underlying tissues.

 The oil also works as an exfoliant, removing dead cells from the skin’s surface, and therefore improving skin texture.
 In tandem with other all-natural oils and compounds, such as jojoba oil, kojic acid, and glycolic acid, it is one of the healthiest ways to achieve strong, glowing skin.